Pituchai/Candle-Stick-Classification/README.md

-Strategy is trying find the of SMA and 1,2,3 of STD to find the positions of short and long.
+Strategy is finding SMA and 1,2,3 of STD to select the positions for short and long.